 It’s a different market than it was at the beginning of 2018.
 Volatility has returned, even if it remains modest relative to historical levels.
 Big names like Procter & Gamble (NYSE:PG) and Walmart (NYSE:WMT), among others, have seen precipitous share price declines after record highs.
+What’s more, we’ve seen the first trillion-dollar company in Apple (NASDAQ:AAPL)

 It’s a choppier, more cautious, environment.
 That’s not a bad thing, however.
 After a basically uninterrupted post-election rally, several stocks have seen pullbacks that provide more attractive entry points.
 Others simply haven’t received their due credit from the market.